Modern Slavery

 Outsourcing and Supplier policy

-In addition, we have a comprehensive Outsourcing and Supplier Policy which governs our approach to working with external suppliers.
+We have a comprehensive Outsourcing and Supplier Policy which governs our approach to working with external suppliers.
 The Policy and its related guidance set out or requirements for supplier selection, due diligence, risk assessment and contracting activities as well as ongoing supplier relationship management for our higher risk suppliers.

 Our compliance with the Policy is monitored using agreed key risk indicators as part of our governance processes under the Enterprise Risk Management Framework.